-Fueled by the advances in sensing, networking, and communication, the past decade has witnessed significant advances in emergency response from both the research and practice perspectives.
-A variety of new technologies for rapid capture of an evolving situation use

-- sensors (such as robotic vision systems for monitoring incident sites, localization, and other personal sensing technologies to track the state of responders during rescue operations, as well as satellite imagery for damage assessment); - better tools that support seamless information flow among organizations for coordination and collaboration between diverse entities; - improved geographic information system (GIS) tools for evacuation modeling; - Web-based technologies for resource management (including coordinating donations and relief operations as well as portals that support family reunification); and - social media as a major tool to disseminate emergency information and as a collaboration platform, to crowd source for rapid interpretation of data for tasks such as damage and need assessment.

-These new opportunities have also created new challenges, the solutions to which have the potential to bring transformational improvements to the response process.
-Some of these challenges include a diversity of information and information sources, as well as a diversity of information users.
+Fuelled by the advances in sensing, networking, and communication, the past decade has witnessed significant advances in emergency management both from the research and practice perspective.
+A variety of new technologies for rapid capture of evolving situation using sensors (e.g., robotic vision systems for monitoring incident sites), localization and other personal sensing technologies to track the state of responders during rescue operations, satellite imagery for damage assessment), better tools that support seamless information flow amongst organizations for coordination and collaboration between diverse entities, improved GIS tools for evacuation modeling, web-based technologies for resource management including coordinating donations and relief operations as well as portals that support family reunification, use of social media as a major tool to disseminate emergency information and as a collaboration platform, to use of crowd sourcing for rapid interpretation of data for tasks such as damage and need assessment.
+These new opportunities have also created new challenges the solutions to which have the potential to bring transformational improvements to the response process.
+Some of these challenges include:

-Diversity of Information and Information Sources
+Diversity of information and information sources

 Information relevant to decision making might be dispersed across a hierarchy of storage, communication, and processing units.
-Although a few sensor technologies have been incorporated in field-level response, the potential that such technologies offer remains a futuristic goal.

-For instance, social media such as blogs, Twitter, and information portals have emerged as society's dominant communication mechanism.
-Exploiting such input to gain awareness of an incident, how it's impacting society, and what the emerging needs are is a critical direction for research in effective emergency response.
+While a few sensor technologies have been incorporated in field level response, the potential such technologies offer remains a futuristic goal.
+For instance, social media such as blogs, twitter, and information portals have emerged as the dominant communication mechanism of the society.
+Exploiting such input to gain awareness of the incident, how it is impacting the society, and what the emerging needs are is a critical direction for research in effective emergency management.
 A related challenge is to build tools and technologies to rapidly identify and find the right information.